KittyGiraudel/a11y-dialog/docs/usage.instantiation.md

 slug: /usage/instantiation
 ---

-By default, any element with the `data-a11y-dialog` attribute will be automatically instantiated as a dialog.
+By default, any element with the `data-a11y-dialog` attribute (with 1’s, not L’s) will be automatically instantiated as a dialog.
 This is so that there is no need for any JavaScript (besides loading the script).
 The value of the attribute should be a unique identifier for the dialog, similar to an `id`.

 ```html
 <div